In a Nutshell

 Founded in 1952, First Tech Credit Union is a federal credit union that provides financial services to tech giants like Amazon and Microsoft and their employees.
 First Tech offers a variety of financial products, including personal loans, credit cards and home loans.

 You can use a First Tech Credit Union personal loan for various purposes, such as debt consolidation, wedding expenses or vacations.
-Loan terms range from two to seven years, and you can borrow as little as $500.
+Loan terms range from six months to seven years, and you can borrow as little as $500.

 Offers secured and unsecured loans